 For a wide range of AOOs, the design should be such that any deviations from normal operation can be detected, and that the control systems can be expected to return the plant to a safe state, normally without the activation of safety systems.
-For both AOOs and DBAs, there should be high confidence that qualified systems (as identified in section 5.4.4 of RD-310, Safety Analysis for Nuclear Power Plants) can mitigate the event even when acting alone.
+For both AOOs and DBAs, there should be high confidence that qualified systems (as identified in REGDOC-2.4.1, Deterministic Safety Analysis) can mitigate the event even when acting alone.